How Zinc Is Essential to Our Overall Health

 What is Zinc?

-Zinc is an important micronutrient.
-It is present as a trace element in the human body ranging from 1.6 to 3.0g approximately 2.0g.
-In other terms, it has an amount of 30mmol that is 0.0005% of the total body weight.
-From the WHO records it’s accounted that over 2 billion population in the developing countries has been affected by zinc deficiency.
+Zinc is an essential micronutrient.
+It is present as a trace element in the human body, ranging from 1.6 to 3.0g, or approximately 2.0g.
+In other words, it has an amount of 30mmol, which is 0.0005% of the total body weight.
+According to WHO records, over 2 billion people in developing countries have been affected by zinc deficiency.

 Recommended Daily Allowance: RDA of zinc for an adult woman is 8mg/day and for an adult, man is 11mg/day.